Piracy in the Atlantic World: Pirates on trial

-Pirates themselves often considered the court trial which awaited many of them to be little more than shams.
-On at least one occasion, the pirates of Antis' crew staged a comedic mock trial which satirized the legal system as unjust and bloodthirsty, stacked against them.
-However, in many cases suspects accused of piracy could call favourable witnesses, challenge jury selection and produce documents in their favour.
+Pirates often considered the court trials which awaited many of them to be little more than shams.
+On at least one occasion, the pirates of Antis' crew staged a comedic mock trial that satirized the legal system as unjust, bloodthirsty, and stacked against them.
+However, in many cases, suspects accused of piracy could call favorable witnesses, challenge jury selection, and produce documents in their favor.
 In some cases, notably the trial of Capt.
 William Kidd, the suspect was even granted professional legal counsel.
 Even after the Act for the More Effectual Suppression of Piracy abolished the necessity of a jury in piracy trials, trials often were decided by juries rather than judges.
 At the same time, judges in piracy trials interfered to tip the scales against a suspected pirate, helping ensure their execution by hanging.
-Despite this, however, pirate trials were not entirely one-sided, and pirates on multiple occasions secured non-guilty verdicts in courts.
+However, despite this, pirate trials were not entirely one-sided, and pirates on multiple occasions secured non-guilty verdicts in courts.